Book Translation Services

 Do you also translate non-fiction books?

-Yes, I do!
+Yes, I do.
 I’m happy to translate non-fiction books from English to German or vice versa.
-Just send me a link to your published book so I can take a look and make sure we’re a good fit for each other and your project’s needs.
+Just contact me for a quote.

 What if I want to switch translators within a book series?